Shabnim Ismail: Australia

 In December 2015, several weeks into the inaugural season of Australia's Women's Big Bash League, Ismail signed with the Melbourne Renegades as an overseas marquee player, temporarily replacing Rachel Priest.
 On debut against the Melbourne Stars, Ismail took 3/10 from four overs in a five-wicket victory.
 She played in one more game, an eight-run loss to the Stars, before Priest returned to the line-up.

 Ahead of the 2019–20 season, Ismail signed with the Sydney Thunder for WBBL|05.
 Despite finishing with a modest total of ten wickets (ranking 25th in the league), she was the third-most economical bowler throughout the tournament by conceding 5.88 runs per over.
 In an article for The Sydney Morning Herald, written by Thunder captain Rachael Haynes, the fielding ability of Ismail was praised as one of the top five highlights of the season.

 She was re-signed by Sydney Thunder ahead of the WBBL|06 season.
-She was a crucial member of the Sydney Thunder side which won the WBBL|06 and also delivered a match winning spell of 2/12 including the big scalp of Meg Lanning in the WBBL final to restrict Melbourne Stars to 86/9 in their 20 overs.
+She was a crucial member of the Sydney Thunder team which won the WBBL|06 and also delivered a match winning spell of 2/12 including the big scalp of Meg Lanning in the WBBL final to restrict Melbourne Stars to 86/9 in their 20 overs.
 She was also awarded the player of the final award for creating an early momentum by taking key early wickets in the final which propelled Sydney Thunder for their second WBBL title.
 She also went onto become the first South African player to win the Player of the Final Award in the Women's Big Bash League final.

 However, she was ruled out of the WBBL|07 edition due to a prolonged knee injury.